Information technology planning: Arguments in favor

-IT makes plans that don’t reflect what IT will actually do or what the business actually needs.
-In the end, business doesn’t understand how IT contributes to the execution of strategy.
-IT doesn’t start planning with a clear picture of which demand is truly strategic or which actions will have the biggest impact.
+This creates plans that do not accurately reflect what IT will actually do or what the business truly needs.
+As a result, the business fails to understand how IT contributes to the execution of the strategy.
+It does not start planning with a clear picture of which demands are truly strategic or which actions will have the most significant impact.
 Information regarding business needs and the costs, benefits, and risks of IT capabilities comes from sources of varying quality.
-IT then makes planning decisions based on misleading information.
+Consequently, IT makes planning decisions based on misleading information.

-IT's plans often end up rigid and unverifiable.
-Plans don’t include contingencies that reduce the impact of change, nor have they been verified as the best plan of action via comparison to alternatives and scenarios.
-IT simply doesn’t have the time and information for it.
-Manually preparing multiple plans and selecting the best one would take too long for most organizations—especially considering the availability of the information needed for a comparison.
+IT plans often end up inflexible and unverifiable.
+They lack contingencies to minimize the impact of change, and they have not been verified as the best course of action through comparison to alternatives and scenarios.
+IT simply does not have the time and information required for this process.
+Manual preparation of multiple plans and selection of the best one would be time-consuming for most organizations, especially considering the availability of the necessary information for comparison.

-Strategies for providing an information technology planning capability
+Strategies for providing an information technology planning capability.

 According to Forrester Research, there are several recognized strategies for providing an information technology planning capability.

 A repository of application data.
 Planning tools provide a common inventory of application data including costs, life cycles, and owners, so that planners have easy access to the information that drives their decisions.

 Capability maps.
 Forrester recommends using capability maps to link IT's capabilities to the critical business processes they support.
 These software tools provide a graphical tool that clearly outlines how the business capabilities that IT provides to the business are linked to IT’s efforts.
 This can also be known as an IT Road-map or technology roadmap.

 Gap analysis tools.
-Alongside capability maps, planning tools capture information about the future state of business capabilities as dictated by business strategy.
-Users leverage this functionality to identify the areas where IT capabilities need to be built, enhanced, or scaled back—driving IT’s strategy.
+Alongside capability maps, planning tools capture information about the future state of business capabilities as dictated by the business strategy.
+Users utilize this functionality to identify areas where IT capabilities need to be built, enhanced, or scaled back, thereby driving IT's strategy.

 Modeling and analytic capability.
-These tools enable planning teams to create a variety of plans, which can then be compared to one another to weigh the pros, cons, and risks of each.
-In addition, their impact on architecture and current initiatives becomes visible.
-This keeps plans relevant, provides teams with the foresight to plan holistically, and enables IT to communicate the plan clearly.
+These tools enable planning teams to create various plans, which can then be compared to weigh the pros, cons, and risks of each.
+Additionally, their impact on architecture and current initiatives becomes visible.
+This ensures that plans remain relevant, provides teams with the foresight to plan holistically, and enables IT to communicate the plan.

 Reporting tools.
-Reports guide the planning team’s decisions—for example, which applications have redundant capabilities, have not been upgraded, or are plagued with costly issues.
-IT’s strategic decisions are therefore more easily justified.

-The management process are used in business policy and each person are able to promote the policy of data feeds and how much process are able to know the process is built up in each and every process of management data.
+Reports guide the planning team's decisions, such as identifying applications with redundant capabilities, those that have not been upgraded, or those plagued with costly issues.
+This allows IT's strategic decisions to be easily justified.
+The management process is used in business policy, and each person is able to promote the policy of data feeds and understand how much process is involved in each management data process.